 States are using this funding in a variety of ways.

 States that choose to establish Data Centers or perform other health pricing transparency activities are using grant funds to:

 A map summarizing how each state will use the new resources can be found here.

 These grants build on the Obama Administration's work with states to implement the Affordable Care Act.
 Beginning September 1, 2011, the health care law implemented federal rate review standards.
-These rules ensure that, in every state and territory, insurance companies are required to publicly submit for review and justify their actions - Opens in a new window if they want to raise rates by 10% or more.
+These rules ensure that, in every state, insurance companies are required to publicly submit for review and justify their actions if they want to raise rates by 10% or more.
 Other statutory provisions designed to improve affordability include: